 Given that calibration and resolution reflect different elements of JOL accuracy, these metrics are influenced by different factors.
 Calibration is most strongly influenced whenever manipulations affect the magnitude of JOLs and/or the likelihood that encoded information will be successfully recalled at test (Rhodes, 2016).
 Thus, factors that have been shown to directly influence the magnitude of JOLs such as associative direction (Koriat & Bjork, 2005; Maxwell & Huff, 2021) or font-size (Rhodes & Castel, 2008) would be expected to produce changes in calibration.
 Similarly, encoding manipulations designed to improve recall (e.g., the item-specific/relational framework; Einstein & Hunt, 1980) would also be expected to influence calibration.

 Whereas calibration is strongly influenced by factors that affect the magnitude of JOLs/recall, resolution is primarily impacted by factors influencing retrieval, including testing (King, Zechmeister, & Shaugnessy, 1980), practice (Koriat et al., 2002), and timing (Nelson & Dunlosky, 1991; see Rhodes, 2016 for a comparison of factors influencing resolution).
 Allowing participants to complete multiple test trials, engage in multiple study-tests cycles, or provide JOLs after a delay generally results in a resolution improvement.
 Thus, resolution is expected to improve anytime the encoding task affords participants with an opportunity to adjust their JOL ratings based on previous performance.
-However, given that these factors may also affect encoding, they may also affect calibration.
+However, given that these factors may also affect encoding, they may similarly affect calibration.

 Experiment 1: Effects of Item-Specific/Relational Encoding on JOL Accuracy